KEY TERMS!

 All writers have a need to capture and hold on to their reader's attention.
 This means engaging the reader by focusing their thinking on what will captivate and entertain their imagination but which is also what the writer wants them to think about as they read.

-In a metaphor a thing is described as if it were something entirely different from itself - as in, 'He's a fool!'; in a simile the thing being described is compared using words such as 'like' or 'as' - as in, 'He's acting like a fool!'
+In a metaphor a person or thing is described as if it were something entirely different from itself - as in, 'The heavens opened up and we got soaked to the skin'; in a simile the thing being described is compared using words such as 'like' or 'as' - as in, 'The rain came down like Niagara Falls!'

-Personification is the name given to one kind of metaphor.
-This is when a non-living thing is described as if it had attributes of a living thing - as in, 'the wind breathed past them as they walked.'
-Personification allows an emotional response to the thing being described because a human (or living) factor is used in the description.
+Personification is use of metaphor when a thing is described as if it had some human qualities, as in, 'the troipcal breeze breathed warmly on them as they walked.'
+Personification allows an emotional response to the thing being described because a human (or living) attribute is used in the description.